How U2 Introduced Themselves With the Punky and Thoughtful ‘Boy’

-But when they released their debut album Boy in October 1980, U2 were just another group of four working-class kids hoping for a break.
+But when they released their debut album Boy on Oct.
+20, 1980, U2 were just another group of four working-class kids hoping for a break.
 They came from Dublin, but it might as well have been London, Detroit or any place else in the world where punk rock was laying down roots.
 In those early days, U2 were a punk band, actually more of a post-punk band, with something bigger in mind.
 It took a few years to get there, but on their resounding first album, they sounded like a group with a purpose.

 Leading up to Boy was a pair of singles, "Another Day" and "11 O'Clock Tick Tock," neither of which did much.
 Martin Hannett, who produced those songs, was tapped to work on the LP, but after his pet band Joy Division skidded to a halt following its singer's suicide, he pulled out.
 Steve Lillywhite, who was making a name for himself on records by Peter Gabriel, Siouxsie and the Banshees, and the Psychedelic Furs, was brought in.
 It was the beginning of a fruitful partnership that lasts to this day.

 Over the years, as U2 counted on their ambition to take them to bigger places, their music reflected this evolution, growing huger with each album.
 But on Boy, they were a scrappy punk band with a more thoughtful approach to their songs.
 And these grand plans were reflected in the LP's 11 tracks, which were thematically tied to one another by a common dissection of the perils and occasional joy of childhood.